CSE237SP25/project-wandilemartinjerome/lib/README.md

 # JUnit Testing Setup

 ## JUnit Libraries
-This repository includes the following JUnit libraries:
+This repository includes the following JUnit libraries (downloaded automatically when needed):
+- junit-4.13.2.jar (JUnit 4 for assertions)
 - junit-jupiter-api-5.9.1.jar (JUnit 5 API)
+- hamcrest-core-1.3.jar (For JUnit 4 assertions)
-- junit-platform-console-standalone-1.9.1.jar (JUnit 5 Console Launcher - downloaded automatically when needed)
+- junit-platform-console-standalone-1.9.1.jar (JUnit 5 Console Launcher)

 These libraries are used for running the tests in the `src/tests` directory.